Plymouth Brush Removal Services

 Phone: (508) 830-4162

-Website: Plymouth Department of Public Works
+Official Website: Plymouth Department of Public Works

 Plymouth Fire Department Coordination for Open Burning Permits & Safety Requirements

-- Minimum setbacks from structures (50-150 feet)
+- Minimum setbacks of 50-150 feet from structures

-- Continuous supervision and a water source (hose or extinguisher)
+- Continuous supervision and a water source (hose/extinguisher)

-- Prohibited materials: leaves, construction debris, treated wood, rubber, plastics
+- Prohibition of burning leaves, construction debris, or treated materials

 - Site preparation and weather monitoring (no burning during high winds or red flag warnings per NWS Boston/Norton)